globalsmile/Airline-Analysis/README.md

 # Insight

 Even so the number of accidents and fatalities is increasing, the number of flights is also increasing.
-And we could actually see that the ratio of fatalities/total amount of passengers trending down (for 2000s) see figure 7 below.
+And we could actually see that the ratio of aicraft accidents/total amount of passengers trending down (for 2000s) see figure 7 below.
 However we can not make decisions about any Operator like "which airline is much safer to flight with" without knowledge of total amount flights.
 If Aeroflot has the largest number of accident doesn't mean that it is the worse to fly with because it might have the largest amount of flights.

 | Figure 7 |
 | ----------- |